xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

   * Perform undo.

 7.13 Pessimistic Locking Test - Assure RGOs are not checked-out/dirtied by the move operation.
 (Uses test model [2.6](#2.6))
+  * 1. In Model Explorer
-  * 1. Select BOTH mybasetype and mysubtype in Model Explorer from package name impl and cut
+    * select BOTH mybasetype and mysubtype from package name impl
+    * cut
   * 2. Paste into decl2
   * 3. Results
     * 3.1 no dialog appears
     * 3.2 the only packages marked dirty are impl and dest2
   * 4. select package named Functions in Model Explorer, RC, BridgePoint Utilities > Load and Persist
   * 5. Result - Functions is marked dirty
   * 6. Compare package Functions with the lastest from head